wombleton/gitlaw-nz/acts/R/Radiocommunications Act 1989.md

     (2) No person shall exercise the powers conferred by subsection (1) unless the person obtains a warrant authorising that person to exercise those powers in accordance with subsection (3).

-    (3) Where any issuing officer (within the meaning of [section 3][375] of the Search and Surveillance Act 2012) is satisfied, on application made in the manner provided in [subpart 3][376] of Part 4 of the Search and Surveillance Act 2012, that there are reasonable grounds for believing that any person has committed or is committing an offence against this Act, or against any regulations made under [section 134(1)(g)][198], that issuing officer may, by warrant, authorise an employee of the Ministry of Economic Development authorised for the purpose, or a constable, to exercise the powers conferred by subsection (1) in relation to any premises, building, aircraft, ship, carriage, vehicle, box, receptacle, or place specified in the warrant.
+    (3) Where any issuing officer (within the meaning of [section 3][376] of the Search and Surveillance Act 2012) is satisfied, on application made in the manner provided in [subpart 3][377] of Part 4 of the Search and Surveillance Act 2012, that there are reasonable grounds for believing that any person has committed or is committing an offence against this Act, or against any regulations made under [section 134(1)(g)][198], that issuing officer may, by warrant, authorise an employee of the Ministry of Economic Development authorised for the purpose, or a constable, to exercise the powers conferred by subsection (1) in relation to any premises, building, aircraft, ship, carriage, vehicle, box, receptacle, or place specified in the warrant.

-    (4) The provisions of [Part 4][377] of the Search and Surveillance Act 2012 (except [sections 118][378] and [119][379]) apply.
+    (4) The provisions of [Part 4][378] of the Search and Surveillance Act 2012 (except [sections 118][379] and [119][380]) apply.

-    Section 120(1): amended, on 7 September 2000, pursuant to [section 5(a)][380] of the Ministry of Economic Development Act 2000 (2000 No 28).
+    Section 120(1): amended, on 7 September 2000, pursuant to [section 5(a)][381] of the Ministry of Economic Development Act 2000 (2000 No 28).

-    Section 120(3): amended, on 1 October 2012, by [section 295(2)(a)][381] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 120(3): amended, on 1 October 2012, by [section 295(2)(a)][382] of the Search and Surveillance Act 2012 (2012 No 24).

-    Section 120(3): amended, on 1 October 2012, by [section 295(2)(b)][381] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 120(3): amended, on 1 October 2012, by [section 295(2)(b)][382] of the Search and Surveillance Act 2012 (2012 No 24).

-    Section 120(3): amended, on 7 September 2000, pursuant to [section 5(a)][380] of the Ministry of Economic Development Act 2000 (2000 No 28).
+    Section 120(3): amended, on 7 September 2000, pursuant to [section 5(a)][381] of the Ministry of Economic Development Act 2000 (2000 No 28).

-    Section 120(4): inserted, on 1 October 2012, by [section 295(3)][381] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 120(4): inserted, on 1 October 2012, by [section 295(3)][382] of the Search and Surveillance Act 2012 (2012 No 24).

 ##### 121 Powers conferred by warrant

 *   \[Repealed\]

-    Section 121: repealed, on 1 October 2012, by [section 295(4)][381] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 121: repealed, on 1 October 2012, by [section 295(4)][382] of the Search and Surveillance Act 2012 (2012 No 24).

 ##### 122 Person executing warrant to produce evidence of authority and identity

 *   \[Repealed\]

-    Section 122: repealed, on 1 October 2012, by [section 295(4)][381] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 122: repealed, on 1 October 2012, by [section 295(4)][382] of the Search and Surveillance Act 2012 (2012 No 24).

 ##### 123 Schedule of evidence taken to be prepared

 *   \[Repealed\]

-    Section 123: repealed, on 1 October 2012, by [section 295(4)][381] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 123: repealed, on 1 October 2012, by [section 295(4)][382] of the Search and Surveillance Act 2012 (2012 No 24).

 ##### 124 Duty to provide all reasonable facilities and assistance

 *   \[Repealed\]

-    Section 124: repealed, on 1 October 2012, by [section 295(4)][381] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 124: repealed, on 1 October 2012, by [section 295(4)][382] of the Search and Surveillance Act 2012 (2012 No 24).

 ##### 125 Power to inspect and take copies of documents, etc

 *   \[Repealed\]

-    Section 125: repealed, on 1 October 2012, by [section 295(4)][381] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 125: repealed, on 1 October 2012, by [section 295(4)][382] of the Search and Surveillance Act 2012 (2012 No 24).

 ##### 126 Offence

 *   \[Repealed\]

-    Section 126: repealed, on 1 October 2012, by [section 295(4)][381] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 126: repealed, on 1 October 2012, by [section 295(4)][382] of the Search and Surveillance Act 2012 (2012 No 24).

 ##### 127 Proceedings privileged

 *   \[Repealed\]

-    Section 127: repealed, on 1 October 2012, by [section 295(4)][381] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 127: repealed, on 1 October 2012, by [section 295(4)][382] of the Search and Surveillance Act 2012 (2012 No 24).

 #### Penalties

 ##### 128 Penalties

-*   (1) Every person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided elsewhere than in this section shall be liable on summary conviction to a fine not exceeding,---
+*   (1) Every person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided elsewhere than in this section shall be liable on conviction to a fine not exceeding,---

     *   (a) in the case of an individual, $30,000: